 L, for example:

 Line, for example:

 Each situation is treated slightly differently, and for your convenience the algorithm for each situation is written below.
 Obviously, if you already have a cross, move on to the next step!

-This step will change the orientation of the edges of the cross you just created to line up with the centers, like such:
+This step will change the orientation of the edges of the cross you just created to line up with the centres, like such:

 There is one algorithm to achieve this:

-If they are opposite each other, apply the algorithm while holding one correct one away from you and the other towards you, like this:
+If they are opposite each other, apply the algorithm while holding one correct edge facing away from you and the other facing towards you, like this: